vilemjanota/fact-generator/README.md

 # Fact Generator

-This project is a fact generator that provides interesting and funny facts to users.
+This project is a fact generator that provides interesting, funny and creepy facts to users.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The facts are stored in text files located in the `public` directory.
-Currently, there are two files: [Funny.txt](public/Funny.txt) and [Interesting.txt](public/Interesting.txt).
+Currently, there are three files: [Funny.txt](public/Funny.txt), [Interesting.txt](public/Interesting.txt) and [Creepy.txt](public/Creepy.txt).

-The project is deployed [here](https://vilemjanota.github.io/fact-generator/)
+The project is deployed [here](https://vilemjanota.github.io/fact-generator/).

 ## Available Scripts